solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 and after it was immersed in water and placed under the re- ceiver of an air pump to abstract the air from its pores.

-Chemical character of the graphitic nodule.—W hen pulverized and heated in a short glass tube from 100° to 150° C., water is given off which is doubtless water absorbed from the air by the graphite.
+Chemical character of the graphitic nodule.---W hen pulverized and heated in a short glass tube from 100° to 150° C., water is given off which is doubtless water absorbed from the air by the graphite.
 If heated a little higher and then brought close to